PROA200/website/about.markdown

 - *The Spy and the Traitor* by Ben Macintyre is amazingly well-written.
 - *The Dream Machine* by M. Mitchell Waldrop, a story of the personal computer (and a biography).
+- *The Glass Cage* by Nicholas Carr, a critique of automation and the way it changes being human.
 - I guess I kind of liked *The Great Gatsby* by F. Scott Fitzgerald.
 This was a required reading for school, sue me.
 - *Projective Geometry* by T. Ewan Faulkner gives a rather unique perspective on projective geometry.
 It might be good bedtime reading, who knows.
 (It's definitely *not* an introduction to projective geometry.)